 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

 This Easy Chicken Lo Mein is a great meal to toss together when you are short on time and long on hungry!
-Even my kids will gobble it up (vegetables included, believe it or not!) and it tastes great as leftovers the next day.

 How many possible ways can there be to cook this little bird?
 And how many times a week can I serve it to my family before they revolt?

 The versatile nature of chicken and its low cost make it a very popular protein option for dinner.
 So sometimes you just have to get creative when it comes to